-H9 - Roundtable / Table Ronde
+H9 - Roundtable / Table Ronde Richmond, Conference Center, street level

-From national to local: Adapting gender-based violence interventions to address systemic issues and integration needs faced by racialized refugee youth through cross-sectoral collaboration
+From national to local: Adapting gender-based violence interventions to address systemic

 An engaging roundtable discussion focused on the importance of cross-sectoral collaboration in Canada to improve the acceptability and effectiveness of gender-based violence (GBV) intervention programming for racialized refugee youth.
 Although important, the majority of GBV interventions focus solely on individual skill-building, and fail to address the complex integration needs of newcomer youth, nor the ongoing systemic concerns and racism and oppression.
 Focused on community- and lived-experience informed adaptations, this roundtable brings together speakers from non-profit organizations and academia who will speak about the importance of flexible, federal support to deliver truly effective GBV prevention programs.